Cookies are disappearing. Attribution is on its way out.

 2. Pair with artificial intelligence tools to create predictive models

-Just because zero-party attribution surveys will give you a smaller data set, this doesn’t mean that it can’t be useful for informing your strategy.
-H. James Wilson, the global managing director of thought leadership & technology research at Accenture, points out that many companies are underusing small data sets that can provide invaluable information.
+Just because zero-party attribution surveys will give you a smaller data set doesn’t mean that they can’t be useful for informing your strategy.

-In a recent experiment published in HBR, Wilson and the rest of Accenture’s innovation team used a small data set to train an AI-based analytics platform.
+In a recent experiment published in HBR, H. James Wilson, Paul R. Daugherty, and the rest of Accenture’s innovation team used a small data set to train an AI-based analytics platform.
 When coupled with human input, even a tiny data sample was enough to refine and improve the results produced by the AI solution.

 “This combination of machine learning and human expertise has a significant multiplier effect,” Wilson writes.
 “Mastering the human dimensions of marrying small data and AI could help make the competitive difference for many organizations, especially those finding themselves in a big-data arms race they’re unlikely to win.”